semgrep/docs/docs/intro/results.rst

 Now that your analyzer has been run in the web UI (and completed successfully, we hope!) we'll write some Python to load and graph the results.

-When you run an analyzer on the r2c platform we store the results in a group or team specific PostgreSQL database.
+When you run an analyzer on the r2c platform we store the results in a PostgreSQL database.
 To interact with this database, we'll use a mix of `sqlalchemy <https://www.sqlalchemy.org/>`_, `psycopg2 <http://initd.org/psycopg/>`_, `pandas <https://pandas.pydata.org/>`_, and `matplotlib <https://matplotlib.org/>`_ Python libraries.
 Let's install these in your local environment:

 .. code-block:: console